CharlieS540/MS1-Junior-Club/README.md

 * [Bootstrap - Hamburger Menu](https://getbootstrap.com/docs/4.3/components/navbar/#how-it-works)
     * The hamburger menu was originally copied from bootstrap library.
 This has been heavily modified.
 * [CSS-Tricks - Full Page Background Image](https://css-tricks.com/perfect-full-page-background-image/)
-    * This was used to ensure the bckgroun images are loaded correctly across devices.
+    * This was used to ensure the background images are loaded correctly across devices.

 ### Images Used